markushauge/zing/README.md

 # ✨ Zing

-> 🎙 Make your mic pop, the good way!

-Zing is a simple audio processor that covers your basic needs.
+Zing is a simple audio effect processor.
 It provides an EQ, compressor, de-esser and noise gate out of the box.
+BYO virtual audio driver.

+## macOS
+- BlackHole
+- Soundflower

+## Windows
+- VB-CABLE